Jun 21, 2026 5 min read

 Clinicians are looking for:

-• Clear Rate Structures: A breakdown of base pay, overtime, holiday rates, and any premiums.
+• Clear Rate Structures: A breakdown of base pay, overtime, holiday rates, and any premiums, aligning with provincial labor laws.
+For up-to-date information on labor standards, consult the Employment and Social Development Canada website.

-• Benefit Details: Transparent information on health, dental, and retirement benefits, including employer contributions.
+• Benefit Details: Transparent information on health, dental, and retirement benefits, including employer contributions, as outlined by organizations like the Canadian Life and Health Insurance Association (CLHIA).

-• Reimbursement Policies: Clear guidelines for travel, accommodation, and professional development reimbursements.
+• Reimbursement Policies: Clear guidelines for travel, accommodation, and professional development reimbursements, adhering to Canada Revenue Agency (CRA) guidelines.

-• Bonus Structures: If applicable, how bonuses are earned and paid out.
+• Bonus Structures: If applicable, how bonuses are earned and paid out, with clear performance metrics.

 Practical Steps for Staffing Agencies: Building a Transparent Pay Model